sakuro/zcal/README.md

 # Features

-* Almost fully implemented without exernal commands.
+* Fully implemented without exernal commands.
+* Holiday highlight
-* Holiday highlight (Only Japanese holidays are implemented at the moment)
+    * Only Japanese holidays are implemented at the moment

 # TODO

-* Substitute holidays
-* Colorization via zstyle
+* Customization via zstyle
+    * Colorization
-* Customizable start-of-week via zstyle
+    * start-of-week
+    * Holiday definition from locale
 * Command line options for some display styles